taking the call to service seriously

-But enrolling at Wesley was at first a challenge for Dinna for several reasons.
-She needed to move from the small town of Tarime to Mwanza, the second largest city in Tanzania.
-The environment was very different, and she also needed to interact with people of different backgrounds.
-But most difficult for Dinna was adapting to studying in the English language.
+Enrolling at Wesley College was at first challenging to Dinna for several reasons.
+She needed to move to the second largest city in Tanzania.
+This meant acclimating to a much different environment, interacting with people of different backgrounds, and adapting to some studies in the English language.

 Gradually, she began to overcome the challenges and believe in herself.
 College changed her life in many ways.
 From Dinna:

 “It used to be that I did not know God.
 I did not know that God cared about me or my family, I did not know that God wanted to use me in his work.
 But God has made so much of my life.
 He has taken me to Wesley College so I could study theology and has shown me that he wants to use me and make something of my life.”

 Dinna received her degree in Theology in November 2020.
 As a graduate, she wanted to practice what she learned.
 She took the call to be a servant leadership seriously.
 Together with two other Wesley College graduates and two American young adults, she put her faith into action by living in a cross-cultural Christian community.
 Together they piloted ‘Wesley House’ in Tarime, Tanzania – coincidentally Dinna’s hometown.

 At Wesley House, all are committed to growing closer to God through intentional community, sharing the good news of Jesus with their neighbors, and joining in the work of bringing God's Kingdom on earth.